TooManyBuckets/TaxSystems_AutomationTests/README.md

   - Change to M size
   - Quantity 2
   - Add to basket and confirm in resulting pop up the total value
-  - proceed to checkout
+  - Proceed to checkout
   - validate the basket values/elements
   - update quantity to 3 dresses and validate the updated values.
   - complete checkout (optional)

-While not a very elegant, or even a correct solution, this is unfortunately an accurate reproduction of how the inhouse tool of our automation team runs.
-In order to run these tests, it is simply an instance of running the build.
-On a successful build, we mark the test as complete.
-On a failed build, we can view the exact step that it failed on.
+Please clone the repository for solution to your Visual Studio and select the "Tests" dropdown and navigate to the test explorer.
+From here, click the play button (or press Ctrl + R) and watch the magic of automation take over.